Mark Okraku-Mantey: Early life and education

 Okraku Mantey is a native of Ayensuano.
-He attended Datus Complex Schools (Bubuashie) for his basic school education and proceeded to St. Augustine's College in the Central region for his secondary school education.
-During his time at St. Augustine's, he was the first student to be allowed to play as official Disc Jockey for school.
+He attended Datus Complex School (Bubuashie) for his basic school education and proceeded to St. Augustine's College in the Central region for his secondary school education.
+During his time at St. Augustine's, he was the first student to be allowed to play as official Disc Jockey for the school.
 He holds a bachelor’s degree in Marketing and an executive master’s degree in Leadership and Governance, both from Central University.

 Entertainment career

-Okraku-Mantey started his career as a Disc Jockey in 1996 on Joy FM.
-He subsequently became a producer whilst helping some Ghanaian artistes produce their music for airplay.
-In 1996, he started an entertainment and music company dubbed Slip Music and Entertainment (now Slip Mark Entertainment) to produce music and manage artistes.
+Okraku-Mantey began his career as a Disc Jockey in 1996 on Joy FM.
+He later transitioned into music production, assisting Ghanaian artistes in producing their music for airplay.
+That same year, he founded an entertainment and music company, Slip Music and Entertainment (now Slip Mark Entertainment), to produce music and manage artistes.

 In 1998, Okraku-Mantey through Slip Music signed Lord Kenya, a then upcoming Hiplife artiste.
 He managed Kenya and produced most of his songs and albums including his hit album Sika Baa.
 He also worked with Highlife artiste Oheneba Kissi on his ABC of Love song and Dassebre Gyamena on Kokoko which featured Lord Kenya.
 Both songs were big hits and sold over 400,000 copies.

-Okraku-Mantey has also worked with include Akyeame, Adane Best, Joe Frazier, Kumi Guitar, Felix Bell among others.
+Okraku-Mantey has also worked with acts such as Akyeame, Adane Best, Joe Frazier, Kumi Guitar, Felix Bell among others.
 Some albums that he produced include Nana Tuffour’s – ‘Tontonte’, Kojo Ashkan’s – ‘Me Nse Ato Biso’, Felix Bell’s – ‘Butterfly’, Oheneba Kissi’s – ‘Kabiribiri Kyere Me’, Akyeame’s ‘Brebre Obaa Hemaa’, Lord Kenya’s ‘Sika’ and Daasebre Dwamena’s ‘Kokooko’.

-At a point of his career, Okraku-Mantey ventured into the movie industry when he became the executive producer for Efeiwura, a popular Ghanaian comedy series which airs on TV3.
-He also served as a judge on TV3 mentor, a music reality show for several years since its launch in 2006.
+At a point in his career, Okraku-Mantey ventured into the movie industry and became the executive producer for Efiewura, a popular Ghanaian comedy series which airs on TV3.
+He also served as a judge for several years for TV3 Mentor, a music reality established in 2006.

-Okraku-Mantey is also a member of the Vodafone Ghana Music Awards board.
-He was the Programs Director at Hitz FM, a subsidiary of the Multimedia Group from February 2014 to March 2021.
+Okraku-Mantey is also a member of the Telecel Ghana Music Awards board.
+He was the Programs Manager at Hitz FM, a subsidiary of the Multimedia Group from February 2014 to March 2021.

-In May 2018, he was awarded with the Ghana DJ Awards Lifetime Achievement Award at the 2018 Ghana DJ Awards for his service and contribution to the DJ profession in Ghana.
+In May 2018, he was awarded with the Ghana DJ Awards Lifetime Achievement Award at the Ghana DJ Awards for his service and contribution to the DJ profession in Ghana.